Renewable Heat Incentive for domestic customers

 This guidance is to help you understand the Domestic RHI Regulations for the Domestic RHI Scheme.
 It does not cover everything and you should also read the regulations - it is not a substitute for them.

 If you have any questions or want advice on any part of the Domestic RHI Scheme, contact the Domestic RHI team at DfE:

 If you take part in the Domestic RHI Scheme it is your responsibility to make sure you understand and follow the ongoing obligations of the scheme.
 Serious or repeated failure to keep to the ongoing obligations may result in the accreditation of your renewable technology to the scheme being revoked.

 Two parts to RHI payments

-Domestic RHI payments have two elements - an upfront payment paid when you are accepted into the scheme and an ongoing incentive payment paid annually.
-The upfront payment is a set amount based on your technology and the ongoing payment varies depending on your heat requirements and use.
+Domestic RHI payments have two parts - an upfront payment made when you are accepted onto the scheme and an annual incentive payment.

 |Type of heating||Payment|